Product Guide

 • Give it 24–72 hours before stress-testing.
 VHB adhesive reaches full bond strength over time, not instantly.

-Which Corners Actually Need Coverage
+Which Types of Corners Need Coverage

-Get down to your child's head height.
+Get down to your child’s head height.
 Literally kneel or crouch and look around the room.
 The corners that sit between 12 and 36 inches off the ground are your primary targets.
-That's the fall zone — where a stumbling or tumbling toddler's head is most likely to make contact.
+That’s the fall zone, where a stumbling or tumbling toddler’s head is most likely to make contact.

-Priority surfaces typically include:
+Priority surfaces typically include

 • Coffee tables (low, central, constantly in the travel path)